 How Does PCB Assembly Work?

 The process of PCB assembly has several separate steps.
-The very first being choosing the best base for your framework.
-Copper is the most prevalent metal base that most experts say safely conducts electricity, and doesn’t heat itself.
+The very first is choosing the best base for your framework.
+Copper is the most prevalent metal base that most experts say safely conducts electricity and doesn’t heat itself.

 Once the base is set, you move on to the other steps.
 These include:

 This step begins after the PCB is prepared and ready.
 This solder is the binding between the electronic components and the PCB.
 Experts say this is the most critical step in the surface mount assembly process.